grammyjs/website/site/docs/plugins/menu.md

 Analogously, backwards navigation works via `ctx.menu.back()`.

 Next, you need to link the menu instances by registering one at the other.
+Registering a menu to another implies their hierarchy.
+The menu that is being registered to is the parent, and the registered menu is the child.
-This will also set `main` as the parent of `settings`.
+Below, `main` is the parent of `settings`, unless a different parent is explicitly defined.
 The parent menu is used when backwards navigation is performed.
-You can set a different parent, too.

 ```ts
 // Register settings menu at main menu